amyinorbit/amyinorbit.github.io/research.md

 title: Research
 prefersLargeTitle: true
 ---
-I am currently doing a PhD in astrophysics and computer science.
-I research the way dust clouds evolve in the atmosphere of brown dwarfs, and how computing and video games technologies can be used to study these.
+My PhD is in theoretical astrophysics and modelling, which means I spend most of my day either scribbling maths in a notebook, debugging code, or chasing down data files.

-## Brown Dwarfs
+Brown dwarfs

-## High-Altitude Balloon Systems